-Informational Nonfiction Text | Divisions G-I
+Informational Nonfiction Text | Divisions G-I and M

 Student Name

 Book Title

-Grade Division Bilingual (circle one) Yes No
+Grade Division Bilingual (circle one) Yes No 0

 School

 School District

 HR Teacher

-All the following must be present on the project

 NOTE: Project is written in the student's own words and information has not been directly copied or plagiarized from any source: websites of books.
 Copyrighted materials have creator or source credits listed.